axibase/atsd/api/data/series/smooth.md

 #### Example of Calculation

-If interval between samples is 1000 mulliseconds, and smoothing factor 0.5, then this formula give `range` value 1443.
+If interval between samples is 1000 milliseconds, and smoothing factor 0.5, then this formula give `range` value 1443.

 #### References